PerceptiLabs/RetinalOCT/README.md

   </a>
 </p>

-# Retinal optical coherence tomography (OCT) classification
+# Retinal Optical Coherence Tomography (OCT) Classification

 This dataset<sup>1</sup> contains images of retinal optical coherence tomography, a technique used to capture high-resolution cross sections of retinas that can be used to detect different diseases.